Institute for Sustainable Food Systems

 Dr. Kwang Soo Kim was a visiting scientist from Seoul National University who arrived on a sabbatical July 25, 2016, to work with Gerrit Hoogenboom.

-Prakash Kumar Jha is a Ph.D. candidate in the PhD program in Science and Management of Climate Change jointly conducted by the University of Venice CA’Foscari and CMCC Bologna.
+Prakash Kumar Jha is a Ph.D. candidate in the Science and Management of Climate Change program jointly conducted by the University of Venice CA’Foscari and CMCC Bologna.
 He is doing research in the area of using seasonal forecasts from dynamic climate models to predict rice yield for Nepal’s Terai using DSSAT.
 He is working with Professor Gerrit Hoogenboom in the University of Florida to link dynamic climate models with DSSAT.

 Before joining this Ph.D. program, he completed an MSc in climate change adaptation and conducted a study identifying the impact of climate change on urban water supply.
 Also, he managed a research project in the area of reducing emissions from deforestation and forest degradation (REDD) and community forestry.
 He has 10 years of experience in facilitating community forestry management, livelihoods improvement and participatory development.
 He has published scientific papers in refereed journals, book chapters and proceedings.